 - Cholera was believed to be air-borne but Snow‘s work as anesthesiologist convinced him that it cannot be airborne and he, eventually, proved, that it is water-borne.

 - Before Darwin, the belief was that atolls are dormant volcanoes, Darwin realized and proved that they are built up by reef-building coral.
 Coral reefs occupy 0.1% of the earth surface but 25% of marine life species (Darwin’s paradox).

 - Physicists came up with an idea of tracking Russia’s Sputnik satellite using Doppler’s shift, and that leads to the reverse idea of determining the location of objects on the surface of the earth, which has become the modern day GPS.

 - The most generative platforms are like stacks, the person working at building level 5 has to only understand level 4 and nothing beneath it.

-- Coral reefs have various species living in a symbiotic relation.
+- Coral reefs have various species living in a symbiotic relationship.

-Earlier, when connectivity was poor and it was harder to capitalize on one’s innovation, it was mostly by driven by the individuals for non-market motive.
-After printing press, the connectivity became easier, then the most innovation was driven by the networked groups for non-market motive.
-As capitalism took a strong grip of the economies, more and more innovation was produced by the networked groups working for the [captialistic] market.
+Earlier, when connectivity was poor and it was harder to capitalize on one’s innovation, it was mostly driven by the individuals for a non-market motive.
+After printing press, the connectivity became easier, then the most innovation was driven by the networked groups for a non-market motive.
+As capitalism took a strong grip on the economies, more and more innovation was produced by the networked groups working for the [captialistic] market.
 One problem with that, however, is that financial rewards discourages open sharing of the information and hence, makes the networks less liquid.
-Both universities and the world-wide web have played a strong role in encouraging networked innovation with non-market motive (“commons”) leading to open-source movements and open research.
+Both universities and the world-wide-web have played a strong role in encouraging networked innovation with non-market motive (“commons”) leading to open-source movements and open research.
 And even markets have benefitted from it.